Frequently Asked Questions

 Does eating food lower your BAC?

 Eating food before or while drinking slows alcohol absorption, which can result in a lower peak BAC.
 However, food does not prevent intoxication or reduce your total alcohol intake — it only delays and reduces the peak.
+Eating after alcohol is already absorbed has no effect on BAC.
 Fatty and protein-rich foods are most effective at slowing absorption.

 Is this BAC calculator accurate?